 Being on as many review platforms as possible allows you to respond to customer complaints on each platform and gather reviews in the most common places consumers go looking for them.

 This list contains some of the most prominent platforms:

-Your industry likely has several niche sites appearing for your review keywords.
-If they host customer reviews, these platforms can be ideal places to send reviewers; a site’s niche expertise can be a draw to users researching your industry.
+Your industry likely has several niche sites appearing for your review keywords, like HomeAdvisor for house maintenance or BroadbandNow for internet service.
+If they host customer reviews, these niche platforms can be ideal places to send reviewers; a site’s niche expertise can be a draw to users researching your industry.

 You’ll be responsible for navigating the legal waters of customer reviews, such as gaining written permission to publish the customer review and creating review guidelines.

-And while this is a great choice, be warned that many consumers will consult multiple review sites before purchasing.
-Your site’s reviews can’t be the only source, otherwise customers may think you are stifling feedback.
+And while this is a great choice, be warned that many consumers will look at a few review sites before purchasing.
+Your site’s reviews can’t be the only source of customer sentiment, otherwise customers may think you are stifling feedback.

-When you give customers several platforms for reviews, they’re more likely to find the ideal space to leave their own feedback.
+When you give customers several platforms for reviews rather than only your site, they’re more likely to find the ideal space to leave their own feedback.

-You also need to be wary of the bulk solicitation of reviews (in other words, prompting all customers at one time to leave a review).
+You also need to avoid soliciting reviews in bulk (in other words, prompting all customers at one time to leave a review).
 Review platforms that don’t have a screening process for each review typically won’t allow you to solicit reviews en masse because they can lead to thin and unhelpful responses.

 If you’re in a service-based industry, customers may be able to leave reviews right after paying.
 Your employees can ask customers for reviews in person, or you may have a checkout page or email receipt with a review link.

 Not everyone can ask for a review right after purchase.
 The timing for asking after a sale will depend on your product or service.
 A customer may need days, weeks, or months to use your tool before they feel ready to give it a review.
 Find the sweet spot after a sale to follow up for feedback.